 6.6.1.2 Specific behaviour "activated"

-If the MGC sets the rtcph/rsb property to "ON", when the MG is requested to allocate/de-allocate a local destination port for an RTP stream, a consecutive port for the reception of the associated RTCP flow is automatically allocated/de-allocated.
+If the MGC sets the rtcph/rsb property to "ON", it expects an RTCP flow to exist for the stream and requests the MG to allocate corresponding resources.
+When the MG is requested to allocate/de-allocate a local destination port for an RTP stream, a consecutive port for the reception of the associated RTCP flow is automatically allocated/de-allocated with the exceptions described in 6.6.1.4.

 [End Correction]